owickstrom/wickstrom.tech/src/_posts/2020-03-13-my-experience-in-working-remotely.md

 date: 2020-03-13
 categories: general
 tags: ["remote", "work", "technology"]
+excerpt: |
+  As I'm writing this, COVID-19 is spreading across the globe.
+Companies partly or fully shut down their offices, and have people work from their homes.
+Others might self-isolate by choice.
+In any case, you might now find yourself in a situation where your team is suddenly a remote-working team.
 ---

 As I'm writing this, COVID-19 is spreading across the globe.
 Companies